HerFri/rock-paper-scissors/README.md

 The website is divided into 6 core sections:
 * Header section with the title of the website
 * A section where the player picks his/her choice between Rock, Paper and Scissors
-* The 'fight' area, where the players' and computers' choice are displayed
+* The 'fight' area, where the player's and computer's choice are displayed
 * The result section that states who has won the round or if it is a draw
-* The score section, where the players' and computers' score are shown, including a reset button to reset the score and start a new game
+* The score section, where the player's and computer's score are shown, including a reset button to reset the score and start a new game
 * The footer section, where the rules of the game are illustrated

 # Features
 ## Header with Title
-In the header section of the website is the title of the website, encouraging visitors of the website to play against the computer.
+The header of the website comprises the title of the website, encouraging visitors of the website to play against the computer.

 ![header](https://github.com/HerFri/rock-paper-scissors/blob/main/readmeimages/header.PNG?raw=true)